selimanac/defold-daabbcc/README.md

 This is a Dynamic Tree(aka AABB Tree) native extension for [Defold Engine](https://www.defold.com/).
 DAABBCC build by using Box2D’s [Dynamic Tree](https://github.com/erincatto/box2d/blob/main/src/dynamic_tree.c).

+**Credits**

 [Radix sort](https://github.com/JCash/containers) by [Mathias Westerdahl](https://x.com/mwesterdahl76)
 [Box2D](https://github.com/erincatto/box2d) by  [Erin Catto](https://x.com/erin_catto)

 **What is DAABBCC?**

 A Dynamic AABB Tree is a binary search algorithm for fast overlap testing.
-Dynamic AABB trees are good for general purpose use, and can handle moving objects very well.
-The data structure provides an efficient way of detecting potential overlap between objects.
+Dynamic AABB trees are well-suited for general-purpose use and can handle moving objects efficiently.
+This data structure provides an effective method for detecting potential overlap between objects.

 DAABBCC is not a physics engine.
-DAABBCC does not contain narrow-phase collision detection and manifold generation.
+It does not include narrow-phase collision detection or manifold generation.

-It is very well suited for platformers, bullet-hell, top down games which doesnt require narrow-phase collision detection.
+It is particularly well-suited for platformers, bullet-hell, and top-down games that do not require narrow-phase collision detection.

 ## Toss a Coin to Your Witcher